 TERMS AND CONDITIONS OF SALE

-Any supply or provision of Products and/or Services (each as defined below) by the member of the Wavin group specified in a Purchase Order (as defined below) (“Seller”) to the person, firm or company who purchases the Products and/or Services from Seller (“Customer”) (each of them also referred to as a “Party”, and collectively as the “Parties”) shall be subject to these general terms and conditions of sale (the “Terms and Conditions”) and shall constitute the entire and exclusive agreement between the Seller and the Customer.
-Any previous agreements entered into by and between the Parties are hereby replaced by the Agreement (as defined below) and any additional or different terms proposed by Customer (including any general terms and condition of purchase by Customer) that the Customer seeks to impose or incorporate are expressly rejected, regardless of whether the Customer refers to those terms in a request for a quotation, other communication addressed to Seller or otherwise, and shall not be binding upon Seller unless expressly accepted in writing by Seller’s authorized representative with specific reference to those terms.
+Any supply or provision of Products and/or Services (each as defined below) by the member of the Wavin group specified in a Sales Order (as defined below) (“Seller”) to the person, firm or company who purchases the Products and/or Services from Seller (“Customer”) (each of them also referred to as a “Party”, and collectively as the “Parties”) shall be subject to these general terms and conditions of sale (the “Terms and Conditions”) and shall constitute the entire and exclusive agreement between the Seller and the Customer.
+Any previous agreements entered into by and between the Parties are hereby replaced by the Agreement (as defined below) and any additional or different terms proposed by Customer (including in a Purchase Order (as defined below) or any general terms and condition of purchase by Customer) that the Customer seeks to impose or incorporate are expressly rejected, regardless of whether the Customer refers to those terms in a request for a quotation, other communication addressed to Seller or otherwise, and shall not be binding upon Seller unless expressly accepted in writing by Seller’s authorized representative with specific reference to those terms.

 1.1 In these Terms and Conditions, the following words and phrases shall have the following meanings:

 Agreement: means a Sales Order, together with these Terms and Conditions.

 Applicable Law: means any law, statute, order, decree, rule, injunction, license, permit, consent, approval, agreement, regulation, interpretation, treaty, judgment, or legislative or administrative action of a competent governmental authority, which applies to the supply or provision of Products and/or Services.